michaelshiloh/robotaPsyche/syllabus.md

 All required and supplemental textbooks will be provided by the library through NYU Brightspace.
 To access them follow these steps:
 1. Log in to nyu.bright
-2. Select the "Content" tab
+1. Select the "Content" tab
-4. Click on the arrow in "External Resources" to show the list of available books
-Textbooks are listed
-[here](https://github.com/michaelshiloh/resourcesForClasses#resources-for-robota-psyche)
+1. Note that some books are in the "Resources" tab and some are in "External Resources" Textbooks are listed [here](https://github.com/michaelshiloh/resourcesForClasses#resources-for-robota-psyche)